dantiel/wikipedia-dark-paper/README.md

 # Wikipedia Dark Paper + Responsive Sidebar

+Repository for UserStyle on https://userstyles.org/styles/131048/wikipedia-dark-paper-responsive-sidebar

 ## Description

-name says it all. a dark minimalistic style for wikipedias with. stay tuned for further updates.
+name says it all. a dark minimalistic style for wikipedias with a subtle background. stay tuned for further updates.

 ### some features: